seveibar/cloudflare-cors-proxy/README.md

 A simple CORS proxy that can easily be uploaded as a Cloudflare Worker.

-The worker proxies a request through the cloudflare worker.
+The worker proxies a request through a cloudflare worker.
 This allows you to get around CORS restrictions in browsers, without changing the CORS settings of a server.

 > Because CORS proxies are often used for nefarious things, of which I would not like to be a part of, I won't post a